citrix/citrix-daas-rest-go/citrixorchestration/docs/DeliveryGroupDetailResponseModel.md

 `func (o *DeliveryGroupDetailResponseModel) UnsetAutoscaleLogOffReminderTitle()`

 UnsetAutoscaleLogOffReminderTitle ensures that no value is present for AutoscaleLogOffReminderTitle, not even an explicit nil
+### GetAutoscaleGroupPlugins

+`func (o *DeliveryGroupDetailResponseModel) GetAutoscaleGroupPlugins() []AutoscaleGroupPluginModel`

+GetAutoscaleGroupPlugins returns the AutoscaleGroupPlugins field if non-nil, zero value otherwise.

+### GetAutoscaleGroupPluginsOk

+`func (o *DeliveryGroupDetailResponseModel) GetAutoscaleGroupPluginsOk() (*[]AutoscaleGroupPluginModel, bool)`

+GetAutoscaleGroupPluginsOk returns a tuple with the AutoscaleGroupPlugins field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAutoscaleGroupPlugins

+`func (o *DeliveryGroupDetailResponseModel) SetAutoscaleGroupPlugins(v []AutoscaleGroupPluginModel)`

+SetAutoscaleGroupPlugins sets AutoscaleGroupPlugins field to given value.

+### HasAutoscaleGroupPlugins

+`func (o *DeliveryGroupDetailResponseModel) HasAutoscaleGroupPlugins() bool`

+HasAutoscaleGroupPlugins returns a boolean if a field has been set.

+### SetAutoscaleGroupPluginsNil

+`func (o *DeliveryGroupDetailResponseModel) SetAutoscaleGroupPluginsNil(b bool)`

+ SetAutoscaleGroupPluginsNil sets the value for AutoscaleGroupPlugins to be an explicit nil

+### UnsetAutoscaleGroupPlugins
+`func (o *DeliveryGroupDetailResponseModel) UnsetAutoscaleGroupPlugins()`

+UnsetAutoscaleGroupPlugins ensures that no value is present for AutoscaleGroupPlugins, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)